IlyaGulya/setup-crowdin-cli/memory-bank/progress.md

 **We've also simplified the Docker image building process by using a single platform (linux/amd64) for all images, regardless of the target architecture of the binary they contain.
 This simplification makes the workflow more efficient and easier to maintain.
 A version marker container has been added for version checking, ensuring that the workflow correctly identifies when a new version needs to be built.
 Control over which versions are marked as "latest" has been added through workflow inputs, allowing for more flexibility in version management.
 The "mark as latest" logic has been simplified using GitHub Actions conditional expressions, making the code more concise and easier to understand.**

 **Most recently, we've integrated an AWT stripper tool that removes Java AWT dependencies from the JAR file before building native images.
 This improves compatibility with headless environments, reduces the size of the native executables, and makes the binaries more suitable for server environments where AWT is not available or not desired.
 The AWT stripper replaces AWT method calls with exceptions that provide clear error messages, ensuring that users are informed when they attempt to use unsupported operations.
 Docker image labels have been updated to indicate that the binaries are AWT-stripped, providing transparency about the modifications made to the original Crowdin CLI.**

+**We've also updated the test workflow to only test on supported platforms (macOS and Linux, both x86_64 and arm64), removing Windows support as it's not part of our target platforms.
+The test workflow now uses a matrix strategy to test on all supported platforms, passing the platform parameter to the action for proper binary selection.
+This ensures that the action correctly selects and uses the appropriate binary for each platform.
+The verification steps now include platform-specific feedback, making it easier to identify which platform a test is running on.**

 The next steps are to test the action and workflow to ensure they work as expected and to update the documentation to reflect the latest improvements.